Bunurong: Traditional life

-The Boonwurrung people have oral histories that recount in detail the flooding of Port Phillip Bay ten-thousand years ago.
-The boundaries of Boonwurrung territory are defined by further floods 5000 years ago.
-Prior to this time, the bay was scrub-filled and passable on foot, and the Boonwurrung people hunted kangaroo and possums on it.
+The Bunurong people have oral histories that recount in detail the flooding of Port Phillip Bay ten-thousand years ago.
+The boundaries of Bunurong territory are defined by further floods 5000 years ago.
+Prior to this time, the bay was scrub-filled and passable on foot, and the Bunurong people hunted kangaroo and possums on it.

 Food and hunting

 The Yalukit-willam would spend up to a few weeks in one spot, depending on the water and food supply.
 Major camps were often set up close to permanent fresh water, leaving archaeological evidence of the places they lived.
 These archaeological sites include surface scatters, shell middens, isolated artefacts and burials.